Kayden Jackson: Ipswich Town

 Jackson signed for Ipswich Town on 9 August 2018 on a three-year deal (with an option of a further 12 months) for an undisclosed fee.
 The move reported to cost £1 million, which was described by the Lancashire Telegraph as "Accrington Stanley's first million pound sale", and saw him reunited with manager Paul Hurst, having previously played under him at Grimsby Town.
 Ipswich Town managed to beat off competitions from "a number of Sky Bet Championship clubs" to sign him.

 He made his Ipswich Town debut on 11 August, coming on as a substitute for Ellis Harrison, in a 1–0 loss against Rotherham United two days after signing for the club.
 Three days later, on 14 August 2018, Jackson scored his first goal for the club against Exeter City in the first round of the EFL Cup, with Ipswich eventually losing 4–2 in a penalty shootout after the game finished 1–1.
 He made 38 appearances in all competitions over the course of the 2018–19 season, scoring 4 goals.

 He scored his first goal of the 2019–20 season on 20 August, netting a 94th-minute winner in a 2–1 win over AFC Wimbledon at Portman Road.
 He scored 4 goals during August, including a brace in a 0–5 away win over Bolton Wanderers at the University of Bolton Stadium.
 His form earned him a nomination for the League One Player of the Month award.
 Jackson finished the season as Ipswich's joint top goalscorer with 11 goals following the early curtailment of the season due to the Coronavirus outbreak.

 Jackson suffered an injury hit start to the 2020–21 season, after suffering a groin injury in pre-season, he returned to the first-team as a second-half substitute in a 4–1 away win over Blackpool on 3 October.
 Later in the month he was forced to self isolate for 10 days after testing positive for COVID-19.
 He scored his first goal of the season on 5 December, netting the winner in a 2–1 away win over Plymouth Argyle.
-In February, Jackson was sent to train with Ipswich’s under-23s side along with team mate Jon Nolan after falling out with manager Paul Lambert.
+In February, Jackson was sent to train with Ipswich's under-23s side along with teammate Jon Nolan after falling out with manager Paul Lambert.
 On 10 May 2021, Ipswich announced that they had taken up the option to extend Jackson's contract by an additional year, keeping him under contract until 2022.
 Jackson signed a further two-year contract with the club in May 2022.

+Jackson was released by Ipswich at the end of the 2023–24 season, after he helped the club gain back-to-back promotions from League One to the Premier League.
+Jackson played 199 times for Ipswich, scoring 28 goals.